Facebook Pledges $100 Million To Aid News Outlets Hit Hard By Pandemic

 Platforms such as Facebook and Google are often main conduits for news sites and newspapers to reach readers digitally, though they typically share little in revenues from the digital giants.
 Chavern hopes to strike a deal to change that in a more consistent way.

 Brown said a quarter of the new Facebook money — $25 million — is to help smaller U.S. newsrooms cover the pandemic.
-Papers receiving grants so far are adding reporters, dropping paywalls, or acquiring new equipment for working remotely.
+Papers receiving grants so far are adding reporters, dropping paywalls or acquiring new equipment for working remotely.
 The grants have typically been in the relatively low thousands of dollars.

-Facebook will pour another $75 million into ads in publications in the U.S. and other pandemic hot spots in Europe including Italy and Spain, in an effort to give a quick infusion of cash to news publications.
+Facebook will pour another $75 million into ads in publications in the U.S. and pandemic hot spots in Europe, including Italy and Spain, in an effort to give a quick infusion of cash to news publications.
 As the crisis fades, Brown says, Facebook should focus on what happens next for the industry, in some ways echoing Chavern's concerns.

-"What we need ... is Facebook to be a better partner to news for the long term, to [develop] those sustainable business models that keep news organizations in a place where they they're not trying to figure out, you know, what their future looks like," Brown says.
+"What we need ... is Facebook to be a better partner to news for the long term, to [develop] those sustainable business models that keep news organizations in a place where they're not trying to figure out, you know, what their future looks like," Brown says.
 "If they have a future.
 There are a lot of existential questions facing this industry right now."

-Facebook has announced news initiatives with big price tags the past.
+Facebook has announced news initiatives with big price tags in the past.
 But it has routed comparatively little to newsrooms, given all the traffic and revenue it's diverted from them.
 An irony: News does not usually constitute a major part of Facebook's volume — except at times of great crisis and tumult, like the current moment.

 Editor's note: Facebook is among NPR's sponsors.